-Our engagement will be for the provision of compliance and taxation related services.
+Our engagement will be for the provision of traditional accounting and taxation related services (“accounting and tax services”).
 We will make contact with you on an annual basis to discuss the specific services to be provided.

-We will provide the accounting and taxation related services in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and with the Tax Agent Services Act 2009.
+We will provide the accounting and tax services in accordance with the relevant professional and ethical standards issued by the Accounting Professional & Ethical Standards Board Limited (APESB) and with the Tax Agent Services Act 2009.